Table of Contents

 If we take the time to think about each driver, we can easily connect the dots between them and a greater cognitive and emotional connection with an organization.
 It’s not hard to see how each factor elicits greater engagement out of employees if done right.
 But do such activities fall squarely on the shoulders of HR?

 Leadership has a unique role to play when it comes to contributing to employee engagement.
 Not only is Direct Manager and Senior Leadership a driver on their own, but they have a huge impact as it relates to sentiment around the other drivers of engagement and play a unique role in contributing to improvements.

 On the one hand, leadership is entrusted with articulating vision and ensuring buy-in, which has an effect on employee engagement in its own right.
 People are more motivated to do their work when they believe in a higher purpose and are aligned with the company’s mission.

-But a leader can also influence change on how managers treat their subordinates (one-to-one relationship), what type of employees are hired (such as those with high motivation), how performance is evaluated and rewarded (performance management), how an employee’s growth is structured (Career Growth) and how the company’s image gels with the type of talent it attracts (organizational image).
-A leader is in a position to influence all those changes from top-down.
+Senior leadership and management in general can influence how employees are treated (one-to-one relationship), what type of employees are hired (such as those with high motivation), how performance is evaluated and rewarded (continuous performance conversations), how an employee’s growth is structured (career growth) and how the company’s image gels with the type of talent it attracts (organizational image).

 To use a sports analogy, think of basketball.
 Employee engagement is a basket scored.
 The leader has the ball.
 They can take a shot and score, or they can pass to a teammate for an assist, who will then score.
 Teammates here are all the traditional engagement drivers.

 So in the context of employee engagement, HR cannot do it alone.
-In fact, it is often argued that engagement is not the responsibility of HR (beyond thought leadership and facilitation).
-Direct managers and senior leaders have an important role to play.
+In fact, it’s often argued engagement isn’t the responsibility of HR (beyond thought leadership and facilitation).
+Direct managers and senior leaders have an intinsic role to play.